peterg17/blog/_posts/2010-05-06-du-wikipedia.markdown

 categories: writing
 ---

-_Originally published during my 7th grade year in _The Daily Urinal_, the "underground" newspaper of The Bishop's School._
+_Originally published during my 7th grade year in _The Daily Urinal_, the "underground" newspaper of my middle school._

 Try googling “Pompeii Vesuvius eruption,” or “Amyloidosis.”
 Can you guess what will be on the first page?
 That’s right: a Wikipedia article.
 If Wikipedia is so ubiquitous, why are our teachers restricting its uses for research?